Gajol/IT-Notes/Notes/Application/Architecture/FundamentsofSWArch-OReilly/01FundamentalsOfSoftwareArchitecture.md

 |Cross-Cutting|Interoperability|
 |Cross-Cutting|

+See __[Wikipedia Software Quality Attributes](https://en.wikipedia.org/wiki/List_of_system_quality_attributes). "*Within systems engineering, quality attributes are realized non-functional requirements used to evaluate the performance of a system.
+These are sometimes named "ilities" after the suffix many of the words share.
+They are usually Architecturally Significant Requirements that require architects' attention.*" [referenced in Neal Ford's presentation 2017](http://nealford.com/downloads/Evolutionary_Architectures_by_Neal_Ford.pdf)

+An evolutionary architecture supports incremental, guided change as a first principle across multiple dimensions. [referenced in Neal Ford's presentation 2017](http://nealford.com/downloads/Evolutionary_Architectures_by_Neal_Ford.pdf)

 ## Functional suitability
 This characteristic represents the degree to which a product or system provides functions that meet stated and implied needs when used under specified conditions.
 This characteristic is composed of the following subcharacteristics: